Aliases for RECQL5 Gene

-RECQL5 (RecQ Protein-Like 5) is a Protein Coding gene.
-Diseases associated with RECQL5 include rothmund-thomson syndrome and rapadilino syndrome.
-Among its related pathways are Cell Cycle / Checkpoint Control and Cell Cycle / Checkpoint Control.
-GO annotations related to this gene include nucleic acid binding and DNA helicase activity.
+RECQL5 (RecQ Like Helicase 5) is a Protein Coding gene.
+Diseases associated with RECQL5 include Bloom Syndrome and Werner Syndrome.
+Among its related pathways are DNA Damage.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and ATP-dependent helicase activity.
 An important paralog of this gene is BLM.

 UniProtKB/Swiss-Prot for RECQL5 Gene

 Isoform beta is a DNA helicase that plays an important role in DNA replication, transcription and repair.
 Inhibits elongation of stalled transcripts at DNA damage sites by binding to the RNA polymerase II subunit POLR2A and blocking the TCEA1 binding site.
 Required for mitotic chromosome separation after cross-over events and cell cycle progress.
 Required for efficient DNA repair, including repair of inter-strand cross-links.
 Stimulates DNA decatenation mediated by TOP2A.
 Prevents sister chromatid exchange and homologous recombination.